apache/metron/use-cases/parser_chaining/README.md

 ```
 A couple of things to note about this config:
 * In the `parserConfig` section, note that we are specifying `kafka.topicField` is `logical_source_field`.
 This specifies that the parser will send messages to the topic specified in the `logical_source_type` field.
 If the field does not exist, then the message is not sent.
-* The `REGEX_ROUTING` field transformation sets the `logical_source_type` field based on the value in the `pix_type` field, which recall is our tag.
+* The `REGEX_SELECT` field transformation sets the `logical_source_type` field based on the value in the `pix_type` field, which recall is our tag.
 This will enable us to route the broad category of cisco firewall messages along to the specific parser.

 ## The `cisco-6-302` Parser